 Ph.D.
 Program of Study

-This Ph.D. program prepares students for careers as professors, researchers and scholars in the field of Human Development and Family Studies.
+This Ph.D. program prepares students for careers as professors, researchers and scholars in the field of human development and family sciences.
 Students may complete a Ph.D. through a program of coursework, research, field experiences and theories.
 Coursework is designed to provide a strong background in the theoretical and empirical knowledge of family studies, human development and research methods.
 Training in applied research and service learning experiences are integrated in the curriculum.

 This program requires a minimum of 72 credits beyond the baccalaureate degree or a minimum of 42 credits for students entering with a master’s degree.
 Core requirements are listed below.
 Students should consult with their advisor about courses to fulfill their area of emphasis.